 These 16 pomegranate health benefits will prove what a powerful what a powerful punch this gorgeous looking fruit contains, especially when it comes to boosting health, vitality, and even anti aging and keeping wrinkles at bay.

-Well, as luck would have it, pomegranates are choc full of the antioxidants that are so good for health, in fact their true antioxidant value is 3 times HIGHER than that of even green tea and red wine.
-This is due to the phenols that give them their stunning bright red colour.
+Antioxidants in general are fundamental to good health and need to be consumed in abundance if you want to feel simply amazing from the inside out, and let’s face it, who doesn’t?
+Well, as luck would have it, pomegranates are choc full of the antioxidants that are so good for every aspect of your health and vitality.
+In fact, due to the phenols that give them their stunning bright red colour, their true antioxidant value is 3 times HIGHER than that of green tea and red wine.
+This is

 3. ENDURANCE DURING EXERCISE

-Pomegranates should most definitely have the same reputation as beetroot juice when it comes to ability to boost physical performance.
+Pomegranates should most definitely have the same reputation as beetroot juice when it comes to their ability to boost physical performance.

 4. ANTI AGING

-In fact, you have probably seen pomegranate extract being highlighted as the active ingredient in some anti aging creams.
-This is because those fabulous antioxidants can help delay the signs of aging, reduce wrinkles, AND give your skin a youthful, beautiful glow.
+Pomegranates are a super slick anti aging food; again down to those powerful antioxidants that lie within the phenols in its ruby red colour.
+In fact, you have probably seen pomegranate extract being highlighted as the active ingredient in some anti aging creams and potions for these very reasons.
+Those fabulous antioxidants can help delay the signs of aging, reduce wrinkles, AND give your skin a youthful, beautiful glow.

 5. SUPER HIGH IN VITAMIN C